ATECoder/dn.vi.ivi/src/device/device/readme.md

 # About

-cc.isr.VI.Device is a .Net library implementing virtual devices and subsystems using Virtual Instruments Standard Architecture (VISA.)
+cc.isr.VI.Device is a .NET standard 2.0 library implementing virtual devices and subsystems using Virtual Instruments Standard Architecture (VISA.)

 # How to Use